 How do I navigate in Madagascar and find my way?

 Offline navigation is easy if you install the the free App Maps.me on your smart phone and download the Madagascar Maps, before you travel to Madagascar.
 Combine driving on your GPS with Maps.me with Google Maps, and you will find your way.
 For the RN7, the roadmap that is included in your car rental is sufficient.
 The biggest mistake travellers make is rushing and trying to cover too much ground in one trip.
 Have a look at our suggested routes page for a realistic assessment of what you can cover during your road trip.
 You might get stuck after heavy rains and a flat tire can be part of the adventure.
 If you are trying to estimate your travel itinerary with Google Maps, increase travel time by 1/3.
 It is NOT possible to take short-cuts.

-Tips for travelling and driving safely in Madagascar
+Tips for driving safely in Madagascar

 - We urge you to buy a local sim card to insert in your own smartphone and put airtime and an internet bundle.
 The Telma card is the best and cheapest.
 You can buy this simcard on arrival at the airport.
 The Telma shop is only open when there are incoming flights.